Regulations for Postdoctoral Fellowship for Foreign Researchers of the Japan Society for the Promotion of Science 2017

 The programme is intended exclusively for research at postdoctoral level.

-Applications must be submitted before1 April 2017 (5 pm Belgian time) to the Research Foundation - Flanders, Egmontstraat 5, 1000 Brussels, using the appropriate forms.
-Applications may be submitted via email at email@example.com.
+Applications must be submitted before3 April 2018 (5 pm Belgian time) to the Research Foundation - Flanders, Egmontstraat 5, 1000 Brussels, using the appropriate forms.
+Applications must be submitted via email at email@example.com.

 The following are compensated by JSPS: